Designed for recycling: we go the extra mile

 Another major barrier to scalable and cost-effective textile-to-textile recycling is fashion’s dominant use of multiblends.
 Blends of materials are very difficult and often even impossible to recycle.

-That is why at HNST we only use cellulose-based materials.
+That is why our HNST fabric and coating is 100% natural and completely plastic free.
 Doing this, we want to ensure that the entire HNST jeans can be efficiently processed in one and the same recycling stream.
 We do not use any petroleum-based (plastic) fibers such as polyester or elastane in our 100% natural fabric.
 We moved away from polyester labels by printing all necessary information on the inside pockets.
 In addition, our back patch is made out of FSC certified Jacron paper (cellulose) instead of synthetic (plastic) or animal (protein) leather.

 Read more about HNST.